Tropical Storm Nate poses weekend threat to Gulf Coast

 New Orleans vulnerable to flooding

-New Orleans was directly in the center of the hurricane center's latest forecast track.

-The city's unique drainage system still is experiencing critical deficiencies exposed during heavy August storms that led to the flooding of several hundred properties.
+New Orleans officials were due to meet Thursday morning to discuss preparations for the possibility of hurricane conditions, even as the city's unique drainage system continued to experience critical deficiencies exposed during heavy August storms that led to the flooding of several hundred properties.

-Of New Orleans' 120 drainage pumps, 108 were in service Wednesday morning, according to the most recent records posted online by the city-owned Sewerage & Water Board.
+Of New Orleans' 120 drainage pumps, a dozen -- including three major pumps -- were out of service Wednesday morning for repairs or maintenance, according to the most recent records posted online by the city-owned Sewerage & Water Board.

+One major pump that remained offline was located at the city's largest-capacity pump station in the city's Lakeview neighborhood, which serves a heavily populated swath along the city's western edge and a large section of neighboring Jefferson Parish.
+Another major pump in nearby City Park was out of service.
+The third was across the Mississippi River, in the suburban-style Algiers section of town.

-Five of those pumps were relatively small and located in newer sections of the city where localized flooding has not been a problem this summer, the records show.
+Of the other pumps that weren't working, five were relatively small and located in newer sections of the city where localized flooding was not a problem this summer, the records show.
 Another four were among the system's 20 so-called "constant duty" pumps, which are also small and work to clear the streets of runoff from lawn watering and other daily water usage.

-One major pump that remained out of service was located at the city's largest-capacity pump station in the city's Lakeview neighborhood, which serves a heavily populated swath along the city's western edge and a large section of neighboring Jefferson Parish.
-Another major pump was in nearby City Park.
-The third was across the Mississippi River, in the suburban-style Algiers section of town.

 The water board also had backup generators at all 24 of its major pump stations, including 10 temporary generators, the records show.
-The generators were installed recently after a key turbine that powers the city's oldest, most powerful pumps from a central power plant failed this summer, exposing the complete lack of backup power at some locations.
+Those generators were installed recently after a key turbine that powers the city's oldest, most powerful pumps from a central power plant failed this summer, exposing the complete lack of backup power at some locations.

 New Orleans officials routinely note that even at its maximum design capacity, the city's pumps only can drain 1 inch of water in the first hour of a storm and a half-inch each subsequent hour.
 That means a deluge would predictably cause temporary localized flooding, an outcome most residents expect.